APrAkyk/ada-strauss-website/README.md

 ## Introduction

 ## Clusters
-Construction of complete graph and analyze of it.
+Construction of a complete graph and analyze of it.
 ## Toxicity

 Study of the toxicity of the comments and the co-commenting activities in far right channel videos in order to see if these channels generate more toxic behavior and isolate users.